 Your assistance in these matters is greatly appreciated.
 For further information and advice, please contact the NCA Estate team on 6271 2888.

-Conditions for use of venues are issued through the National Land Ordinance 1989 or through various licences or leases.
+Conditions for use of venues are issued through the National Land (Unleased) Ordinance 2022 or through various licences or leases.
 A range of conditions of use may apply depending on the venue, the size and the complexity of the event.
 Conditions of use include:

 No. The National Triangle is a no-fly zone unless specific permits from CASA are obtained.
 Please contact email@example.com for further information.

 All attendees to your event should be aware that it is an offence under the National Land (Road Transport) Ordinance 2014 to park a vehicle on open space in the area where your event is being held.

 Open space is any area that is not designed for the movement or parking of motor vehicles, such as grassed areas, footpaths and landscaped areas.